Mental Health Services

 —Sophia Bush

+Thriving Amid Change: Adapting to life’s transitions with resilience, personal growth, and well-being.
 Life transitions refer to significant changes or shifts that individuals experience in different aspects of their lives, such as relationships, work, education, health, or living situations.
-Life transitions can be both positive and negative, and they can impact an individual’s mental health and well-being.
+Evolutions of life can be both positive and negative, and they can impact an individual’s mental health and well-being.

 Life transitions can be stressful and may trigger various emotional responses, including excitement, anxiety, fear, sadness, grief, or even a sense of loss or identity crisis.
 Transitions often require individuals to adjust to new roles, responsibilities, routines, and expectations, which can sometimes lead to increased stress, overwhelm, and uncertainty.
 Additionally, life transitions can impact an individual’s support system, social connections, and sense of belonging, which can further impact their mental health and well-being.